 All About Fiberglass Windows

 Fiberglass windows are known for being durable and waterproof.
-They come with many of the benefits of wood or aluminum frames, but are budget friendly for homeowners looking to cut costs on window replacements.
+They come with many of the benefits of wood or aluminum frames, but they’re budget friendly for homeowners who are looking to cut costs on window replacements.

 How are They Made?